Animals That Eat Ticks: An Alpha Gal’s New Best Friends

 Several species of birds eat ticks including chickens, ducks, geese, guineafowl, quails, and turkeys.

-Using Animals That Eat Ticks for Natural Pest Control
+Using Animals That Eat Ticks for Natural Tick Control

-Do you use animals that eat ticks to naturally control ticks in your backyard and other surroundings?
+Do you use animals that eat ticks as part of your efforts to control ticks in your backyard and other surroundings?
 What animals work best for you?
 Any additional tips and tricks to pass along?
 Share your experiences in the comments section below.

 Thank you for sharing!